JRodger3008/tesla-clone/README.md

-# tesla-clone app by Jordan Rodger
+# tesla.com Clone using ReactJS by Jordan Rodger

 Task 17 - Introducing React Elements and Components - Part 3